What is chronic kidney disease?

 - having kidney disease in the family

-- being overweight
+- being overweight or obese

 - being of Aboriginal or Torres Strait Islander origin

 - a kidney injury, infection or cyst in the past

 The kidneys can also be damaged by misuse of some painkillers, prescription medicines and illegal drugs.